Contact Us | Press Office | About Us | Vaccines | International | Our Charity

 ASD can affect anyone, no matter what their ability or background.
 More boys than girls are affected, a ratio of 4:1.
 Although it is more recognised in boys there is growing evidence that it is common in girls as well they tend to present differently and may ‘mask’ their presentation.
 After 50 years of research, there is still no agreed explanation for ASD, but it is unlikely there is one single cause for it.
 There is no link between immunisations and autism, despite intensive research into this area.

-This referral form can be submitted electronically by saving it into a PDF format and email it over to our Booking & Scheduling team email@example.com.
+The paper referral forms can still be used in the event of a system error on the online referral platform.
+If you are experiencing any significant errors please use the below link to access the paper form.
+This referral form can be submitted electronically by saving it into a PDF format and emailing it over to our Booking & Scheduling team firstname.lastname@example.org.
+Further guidance is attached to the form itself.

 Click here to download the Alder Hey referral form